 - Arbitration & Renegotiation of International Investment Agreements, Editions, Kluwer Law Publications, 1986 and 1995

-- Lexology Index: Arbitration 2025
+- Lexology: Thought Leaders (2019-2025), Lexology Index: Arbitration (2025)

-- Chambers Global and Europe: Most in Demand Arbitrators and Counsel (2016-2020)
+- Chambers & Partners: International Arbitration: Most in Demand Arbitrators (2010-2024)